Virgil Garnett Trice, Jr. (1926-1997)

 Virgil Garnett Trice Jr., a respected chemical engineer and official with the U.S. Department of Energy, was one of only a small number of African Americans who held positions as nuclear scientists in the middle decades of the twentieth century.
 During a long career in public service, Trice specialized in both the development of nuclear energy and in the management of radioactive waste.
 He worked for a variety of agencies and also taught college courses part-time.

-Born in Indianapolis, Indiana on February 3, 1926, Trice received a BS degree and an MS degree in chemical engineering from Purdue University.
+Born in Indianapolis, Indiana, on February 3, 1926, Trice received a BS degree and an MS degree in chemical engineering from Purdue University.
 He completed an MS degree in industrial engineering in 1970 from the Illinois Institute of Technology in Chicago.
-In later years, while working in Washington, D.C., Trice served as Associate Professor of Chemical Engineering at Howard University.
+In later years, while working in Washington, D.C., Trice served as an Associate Professor of Chemical Engineering at Howard University.

 A direct descendant of the University of Chicago’s Metallurgical Laboratory, which played a critical role in World War II’s Manhattan Project, Argonne National Laboratory continued to perform nuclear research well after the end of the conflict.
 This included work on non-military applications, such as commercial reactors, and on methods for the safe management of nuclear waste.
 During his time at the Laboratory, Trice conducted economic evaluations and investigated possibilities for nuclear fuel reprocessing.

 Following his career at Argonne, Trice served as a nuclear waste management engineer for the Nuclear Regulatory Commission.
 When that agency was abolished he moved to a similar position at the Energy Research and Development Administration.
-Beginning in 1977 he served as a senior program analyst and program manager for the U.S. Department of Energy, where he worked on radioactive waste management planning, reporting and program oversight.
+Beginning in 1977, he served as a senior program analyst and program manager for the U.S. Department of Energy, where he worked on radioactive waste management planning, reporting, and program oversight.

 Virgil Garnett Trice Jr. died on Oct.
-31, 1997 in Gaithersburg, Maryland.
+31, 1997, in Gaithersburg, Maryland.
 He was 71.